edumeet/edumeet-management-server/readme.md

-# edumeet-management-server
+# Edumeet management server

-> This is the management service for the edumeet service
+> This is the management service for the edumeet service.

 ## About